bmoses00/teamTurquoise__khanN-kimT-liuH/README.md

   - Then type ```git clone``` into git bash followed by the copied HTTPS link of the repo wishing to be cloned
   - Pressing enter will lead to the creation of the local clone

+ 2. Creation and Activation of a Virtual Environment
   - working environment (can be named anything) from homedir...